nnonickreal/open-qore/README.md

 ## supported devices

-this project was started with the soundcore life q35. if you want to help test or add support for a new model, please open an issue!
+this project was started with the soundcore life q35. if you want to help test or add support for a new model, please open an issue or DM me (read [contact](#contact--community))!

 | model | chipset | status |
 | :--- | :--- | :--- |